|

 Selecting Colors

 Select the colors you want to use in your project to get started.
 You can do this by clicking on the appropriate yarn texture and selecting the colors from the palette.
-Once you've selected your colors, note the code associated with each color so you can easily refer to it later.
+Once you've selected your colors, note the code link with each color so you can easily refer to it later.

 Using Your Color Chart

-Now that you have your custom color chart, it's time to start using it for whatever project you are working on!
+Now that you have your custom color chart, it's time to start using it for whatever project you are working on.
 Start by referring to the palette of colors provided in the chart and then match them up with what is represented in real-life applications.
-With this information, you can be confident that whatever project is at hand will turn out perfectly; it's just that easy!
+With this information, you can be confident that whatever project is at hand will turn out perfectly, it's just that easy.

 Conclusion

-You now have a thorough understanding of Wilcom thread color chart, and you're ready to start exploring the amazing range of colors it can offer.
+You now have a thorough understanding of the Wilcom thread color chart, and you're ready to start exploring the amazing range of colors it can offer.
 Whether using a design application, customizing patterns on an embroidery machine, or just looking for the most accurate way of matching colors, Wilcom's thread color chart is essential.